 Federal funding is not the sole answer.
-The FWQA report I cited earlier revealed that the \$880 million local communities put into water pollution control in 1969 did little more than cover replacement and growth needs.
+The FWQA reports Folded earlier that the \$880 million local communities put into water pollution control in 1969 did little more than cover replacement and growth needs.
 In addition, the report showed that the ratio of community funding put up to match Federal grants has slipped from \$13.70 per Federal water pollution control dollar spent in 1960 to \$5.20 per Federal dollar at present.
 Stimulus is needed.